 The Philippine Embassy in Oslo performs civil registry services.
 Births, marriages, and deaths of Filipino citizens abroad must be reported and duly registered.
-We register births, marriages celebrated in, and deaths of Filipino citizens in the Kingdom of Norway, Denmark, Finland, Iceland and Sweden.
+We register births, marriages celebrated in, and deaths of Filipino citizens in the Kingdom of Norway, Finland, Iceland and Sweden.

 What is civil registration?

 It is a continuous, permanent and compulsory recording of vital events occurring in the life of an individual such as birth, marriage, and death, as well as court decrees, and legal instruments affecting his civil status in appropriate registers as mandated by Act No. 3753, the Civil Registry Law.

 What are the uses of Civil Registry Documents?

 - These establish the occurrence of birth, death, or marriage and therefore provide prima facie evidence of facts surrounding these events.